Frequently Asked Questions:

 Not all locations need a permit, but some Homeowner Associations, Improvement Districts and Municipalities may require permitting.
 Be sure to check with your local governing authorities.
-Be ready to provide the size of your dumpster and expected placement of duration.
+Be ready to provide the size of your dumpster and expected placement and duration.
 They may also ask the time of day you will be filling, to see if you are working past any prescribed noise ordinance hours.
-Ask about Waste Management’s dumpster locks and bin liners.
 The municipality may ask about your plans to keep the debris area secure and clean.

 Estimating the size of the dumpster you will need can be daunting.
 Most people underestimate the size of the temporary roll off dumpster that is needed.
 A 20 yard dumpster is recommended for a typical 2-3 room clean out.
 For larger scale construction projects, a 40 yard dumpster is recommended.
 Waste Management offers many different sizes of dumpsters – large or small - and can arrange for additional pick ups.
 Additional trips may cost you more.